dclong/blog/misc/content/2018-12-20-gradle-tips.markdown

     brew upgrade gradle

 ## Tricks and Traps

+1. You can set the default logging level to debugging by adding the following line into the file `gradle.properties` under the root directory of the project.

+        org.gradle.logging.level=debug

 1. It is recommended that you use the gradle wrapper `gradlew` to compile the project.
     You don't have to use the `task` subcommand